 It’s designed to fit the maximum size allowed for carry-on luggage, so you’ll never have to spend money on check-in baggage again!

 WHAT TO EXPECT AT SULUBAN BEACH

-Mind your head crawling through the Suluban Beach Cave and find yourself on the sand at the hidden Suluban Beach.
-This is my favourite Uluwatu beach to explore and chill on the entire Bukit Peninsula Bali!
+This is my favorite Uluwatu beach to explore and chill on the entire Bukit Peninsula.

 SINGLE FIN ULUWATU – SUNSET BAR

 Not only is Pantai Suluban one of the top places to visit in Uluwatu, but a sunset beer at Single Fin Uluwatu is also a must.